terrimporter/SCVUIU_ITS_metabarcode_pipeline/README.md

 ## Overview

 This pipeline begins with raw paired-end Illumina MiSeq fastq.gz files.
 Reads are paired.
 Primers are trimmed.
 All the samples are pooled for a global analysis.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
 The rRNA gene regions flanking the internal transcribed spacer region are removed.
+The current pipeline focuses on the ITS2 region.
 These ESVs are taxonomically assigned using an ITS reference set available with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .

 This data flow has been developed using a conda environment and snakemake pipeline for improved reproducibility.
 It will be updated on a regular basis so check for the latest version at https://github.com/terrimporter/SCVUIU_ITS_metabarcode_pipeline/releases